Nausea - Anxiety Symptoms

 - A stomach that feels 'warm,' uneasy, 'full,' nauseated

 Nausea can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel a pins and needles feeling once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel a pins and needles feeling once in a while and not that often, feel it off and on, or feel it all the time.

 Nausea may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.